WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 ### Assessment

-We've done the whole concept and pseudo code of our compile-time safe VFL.
+We've done the whole concept of our compile-time-ensured safe VFL.

 The question now is what do we gain with it?